 · Team Culture plays a critical role, yet it’s usually undervalued.
 The Culture Design Canvas can help you to map and unlock the hidden power of team culture

-· When onboarding a new CEO, the Culture Design Canvas provides an understanding of what the company stands for and what’s working and what’s not
+· When onboarding a new CEO, the Culture Design Canvas provides an understanding of what the company stands for as well as what’s working and what’s not

 3. The Cultural Tensions Canvas

 The Cultural Tensions Canvas will help you uncover existing tensions and how they affect the team.
-Map the different emotions, mindsets, and behavior that impact performance.
+Map the different emotions, mindsets, and behaviors that impact performance.

 This tool serves two purposes.

-Firstly, it helps teams align on the current situation, what’s working and what’s not, what are the things that move everyone forward, and the ones that hinder productivity.
+Firstly, it helps teams align on the current situation, what’s working and what’s not, what are the things that move everyone forward, and what are the ones that hinder productivity.